pgrady3/EasyController2/README.md

 ![Assembled Controller](/docs/side.jpg)

 This project is a successor to the [2016 controller](http://www.duke-ev.org/blog/2016/11/27/the-2016-motor-controller) released on the DEV website.
-This design is dramatically easier to solder, more robust, and simpler, which still achieving the same functionality.
-We strongly encourage use of the new design.
+This design is dramatically easier to solder, more robust, and simpler, while still achieving the same functionality.
+We strongly encourage use of this new design.

 ## Specifications
 * 15v-60v operation